-March - July 2009, for the French Ministry of Foreign and European Affairs (CDC/MAEE)
+Crisis Centre of the French Ministry of Foreign Affairs

 The objective of this study was to analyse how the emerging donors participate in international humanitarian and reconstruction efforts (organisations, figures, trends), the funding mechanisms which they use, the main channels this aid travels through (types of NGO, UN partners, national authorities, etc.), their integration into the international aid system and coordination mechanisms (for exemple the CERF), etc. and also the opportunities, blockages and difficulties which exist.